Taking the Land: The Next Generation

-God is raising up a new generation of spiritual warriors.
-They will far surpass all that their predecessors accomplished.
+God is raising up a new generation of spiritual warriors who will far surpass all that their predecessors accomplished.
 God was able to use Joshua because he had been faithful to Moses, his mentor and teacher.
 If you will be faithful in another man’s ministry (Luke 16:12), God will raise you up to do great things for His glory.
 You will go far beyond what your mentor has done.
 Joshua 1 contains several key ingredients that will help us take the land.

 Moses is Dead